633 Squadron: Filming

-Filming took place in July and August 1963.

-Locations

 RAF Bovingdon substituted for the fictional RAF Sutton Craddock bomber airfield.
 The first two weeks of filming were to be at Bovingdon, with the last filming planned for Inverness.
 But two weeks at Bovingdon became four weeks, due to bad weather.
 John Crewdson was the main pilot, from Film Aviation Services.
-On Friday 9 August 1963, 37 year old John Crewdson filmed a crash of the HT-G Mosquito.
+On Friday 9 August 1963, 37-year-old John Crewdson filmed a crash of the HT-G Mosquito.

 The scenes were shot in the Scottish Highlands near Glen Coe, with most of the attack sequences filmed above Loch Morar and Loch Nevis.
 A helicopter was stationed at the Market Stance at Kingussie, which flew up the Spey Valley.
 The helicopter was from Worldwide Helicopter at Biggin Hill, with filming on Skye and at Oban.

 Inverness Airport was used for filming purposes and aircraft were based there while filming in the Highlands.
 The distinctive outline of some islands can be seen behind some of the cockpit shots.
 While the spectacular aerial scenes used real aircraft, more dangerous sequences were created with models.

 The Lairig Ghru pass in the Cairngorms was used for the training flight sequences and scenes with the Norwegian resistance.
 The film crew were on the side of Loch Morlich for filming at Lairig Ghru.
 A later scene was at the Ailnack gorge at Tomintoul.
 The final main scene was at a loch in Skye, near a 2,700ft mountain, the Cuillin.

 The riverbank where Robertson's character romances Maria Perschy was Hurley Lock on the River Thames and was also used in a similar early scene in From Russia with Love.

 Some scenes were filmed at Staverton Airport in Gloucestershire and the nearby Churchdown Hill could be seen in some shots.
 The pub in which the aircrew relax was The Three Compasses in Aldenham, Hertfordshire, which still exists.

-The three main Mosquitos were from Skyfame Ltd at Staverton Airport Gloucestershire, with pilot 35 year old David Ogilvy (1928- July 2023).